Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud-recommended-practices/deployment.md

 - If you have a large number of Non-Production & Production environments and you want to automate the flow of changes between these environments.

+You can find an example of a custom CI/CD configuration using the XM Cloud CLI here: [XM Cloud Introduction Repository](https://github.com/Sitecore/XM-Cloud-Introduction)

 ## Git Workflow